 Wine Ratings Overview

-Their reviewers rank wines on the following scale, with emphasis placed on the balance, length, complexity, and intensity of the wine.
+Wine reviewers rank wines on the following scale, emphasizing the balance, length, complexity, and intensity of the wine.

 - Classic 98-100: The pinnacle of quality.